hpc2n/intro-linux/docs/pipesfilters.md

 **Examples**

+!!! tip "Code along!"

+    Try code along for the three examples below.
 We recommend you use the files in the directory ``exercises/patterns`` to work with.

-Further up on the page, we counted the lines in all the files with extensions ``.txt`` and threw the output to a file.
+1. Further up on the page, we counted the lines in all the files with extensions ``.txt`` and threw the output to a file.
 Let us instead *pipe* the output to ``sort -n`` so we can sort it numerically.

 ```bash
 bbrydsoe@defiant:~/exercises/patterns$ wc -l *.txt | sort -n